Last Updated on March 6, 2021 by Julia Wilson

 Cryptosporidiosis (or crypto) is the name of a protozoal infection affecting the small intestine and sometimes the respiratory tract of affected hosts.
 It is caused by single-celled parasites of the genus Cryptosporidium which infects a wide variety of vertebrates including cats, dogs, humans, horses, and livestock.

-There are up to 50 sub-species of Cryptosporidium with have their preferred hosts.
+There are over 50 species of Cryptosporidium with have their preferred hosts.
 While cats (and humans) can be infected with sub-species normally found in other animals, infection tends to be less severe.
 The natural hosts of the sub-species have been included in bold font.

 - Cryptosporidium felis – Cats and occasionally humans (rare)